YakDriver/smarterr/docs/api.md

 - `AddError` and `Append` use `error_summary` and `error_detail`.
 - `EnrichAppend` uses `diagnostic_summary` and `diagnostic_detail`.

-If the relevant templates are not defined, smarterr falls back to the original error or diagnostic content.
+If the relevant templates aren't defined, smarterr falls back to the original error or diagnostic content.

 ---

-## Filesystem Setup
+## Filesystem setup

-smarterr uses a virtual filesystem for config discovery.
+smarterr uses a virtual filesystem for Config discovery.
 You must set this at startup:

 ```go
 func SetFS(fs FileSystem, baseDir string)
 ```

-- `fs`: A filesystem implementation (usually `*WrappedFS`).
+- `fs`: A filesystem implementation (for example, `*WrappedFS`).
-- `baseDir`: The root directory for config discovery (relative to embedded files or real FS).
+- `baseDir`: The root directory for Config discovery (relative to embedded files or real FS).

-### Embedded Config Example (Recommended for Providers/Plugins)
+### Embedded Config example (recommended for providers/plugins)

-In a file called, e.g., `internal/service/embed.go`:
+In a file called, for example, `internal/service/embed.go`:

 ```go
 import (